-79 [Comment to International-Level boxer: Consistent with the International Standard for Testing and Investigations, World Boxing is free to determine the criteria it will use to classify boxers as International-Level boxers, e.g., by ranking, by participation in particular International Events, by type of license, etc. However, it must publish those criteria in clear and concise form, so that boxers are able to ascertain quickly and easily when they will become classified as International-Level boxers.
-For example, if the criteria include participation in certain International Events, then the International Federation must publish a list of those International Events.]
+79 [Comment to International-Level boxer: Consistent with the International Standard for Testing and Investigations, World Boxing is free to determine the criteria it will use to classify boxers as International-Level boxers, e.g., by ranking, by

 International Standard: A standard adopted by WADA in support of the Code.
 Compliance with an International Standard (as opposed to another alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
 International Standards shall include any Technical Documents issued pursuant to the International Standard.